 Mark T. Miller

-Mark T. Miller is an Assistant Professor of systematic theology and Associate Director of the St. Ignatius Institute.
+Mark T. Miller is Associate Professor of systematic theology and Associate Director of the St. Ignatius Institute.
 His interests focus on anthropology, soteriology, political theology, Trinity, and Christology.
 His Ph.D. is from Boston College with the dissertation title of "Why the Passion?: Bernard Lonergan on the Cross as Communication."
 His undergraduate degree is in international studies, from Georgetown University.

 Prof. Miller has taught at the Ateneo de Zamboanga, the University of Asia and the Pacific, Boston College, and Georgetown University as well as at Mt.
 Calvary Elementary School in Forestville, MD and Bishop Gorman High School in Las Vegas, NV.
 At USF he teaches in Catholic Studies, Philippine Studies, and the St. Ignatius Institute.

 - Transcendence in Film and Fiction

 - Mystery of God and the Human Person

 - Who is Jesus?: Introduction to Christology

 - Catholic Thought